Daeteria/python-parallel-perf-tester/README.md

 - `matrix`: Matrix inversion [memory-intensive]
 - `img`: Image manipulation [computation, internally parallelized (OpenCV)]
 - `password`: Password hashing and checking [computation]
-- `random`: Random mix of above tasks
+- `random`: Random mix of above tasks.
+Note that you can set a list of task types you wish to use by defining them in `task_args`, e.g. `["io", "zip", "img"]`.
+Leaving the array empty will use all available options when generating the task list.
+The arguments for each task are pulled at random from predefined pools of viable options.
+See `work/{task_type}.py` for details.

 ## Results